dm17ryk/nicels/README.md

 - Windows: the app enables ANSI support in the console at startup.
 Use Windows Terminal or a modern console.
 - Icons require a Nerd Font (same as colorls).
 Set your terminal font accordingly or run with `--no-icons`.
 - Column layout currently uses a simple printable-width heuristic; we’ll add wcwidth-based width later.
-- Owner/group on Windows are placeholders in this bootstrap.
-POSIX owner/group shown on Linux.
+- Owner/group information is shown on both Linux (POSIX users/groups) and Windows (DOMAIN\\User format).

 ## License